yebenbenben/blog/content/thinking/MCMC.md

 ### Metropolis Hastings vs. Hamiltanion Monte Carlo

 ### Limitation
-One known limitation is HMC can't handel descrete variables since we can't take gradient, but we can combine it with other MCMC updates, for example update subset of the variables using HMC and use Gibbis sample for example to update othe other subset.
+One known limitation is HMC can't handel descrete variables since we can't take gradient, but we can combine it with other MCMC updates, for example update subset of the variables using HMC and use Gibbis sample  to update other subset of variables.